10 unmissable things to do at Winter Wonderland London 2018

 7. Visit Santa in his grotto

 Make sure you head over to Santa Land if you’re visiting Winter Wonderland with children.
-Father Christmas is here from 10:00 until 18:00 every day with a gift for every child who pops in.
+Father Christmas is here from 10:00 until 18:00 most days with a gift for every child who pops in.
 Visits are free and it’s run on a first-come, first-served basis.
-There are lots of child-friendly rides here too, so don’t forget to buy some tokens.
+There are lots of child-friendly rides here too, so remember to buy some tokens.

 8. Ride the Giant Observation Wheel